Next Page

 • A family member.

-• An individual who has an ongoing relationship with the person.
+• A person who has an ongoing relationship with the emancipated minor.

-• Abuse, neglect, and exploitation of adults and children receiving services from certain providers, as provided for in Texas Human Resources Code §48.251(a)(9) and Texas Family Code 261.404(a).
+• Abuse, neglect, and exploitation of an adult or child receiving services from certain providers, as provided for in Texas Human Resources Code §48.251(a)(9) and Texas Family Code 261.404(a).

 Texas Family Code Chapter 261